 If an investment is sold within the first 12 months, it’s considered a short-term gain, which generally receives less favorable treatment.
 The gain is counted as ordinary income, and the tax rate may be as high as the marginal income tax rate, 37%.
 Many investors may face short-term rates between 22% and 32%.

-Given the difference in investment taxation between the long- vs. the short-term, it's common for investors to hold securities for at least a year before selling if market conditions and investor goals make that possible.
+Given the difference in investment taxation between the long term versus the short term, it’s common for investors to hold securities for at least a year before selling if market conditions and investor goals make that possible.
 It could have a meaningful impact on your after-tax returns.
-In this way, investors facing the highest income tax rate could potentially reduce it from 37% to 20%, cutting their tax burden almost in half, again, if market conditions and investor goals don't require closing the trade earlier.
+In this way, investors facing the highest income tax rate could potentially reduce it from 37% to 20%, cutting their tax burden almost in half, if again market conditions and investor goals don’t require closing the trade earlier.

 Qualified dividend tax rates may range from 15% to 20% for most investors.
 For high income earners, this rate can be meaningfully less than the tax rate on ordinary income.